 It seems to me Margarita Chicken ought to embrace the native flavors of a good margarita and stop there.
 Salted rim or not, margaritas are lime-forward, sweet, sour, citrusy, and boozy.
 Tequila itself is fruity and slightly sweet with a little bite.
 Triple sec is a sweet orange liqueur.
 There’s no garlic flavor in there anywhere.
 And while the experts may comment on a tequila’s earthy notes, the earthiness of cumin is way too much.
 So ultimately, I did Margarita Chicken a little differently.
 Go figure.

-I hope you like the Margarita Chicken below as much as we do.
+I hope you like the Margarita Chicken below as much as we did.
 (The easy and delicious sauce even smells like a real homemade margarita!)
 I served it with Coconut Rice, which is a staple at my house, and we also had grilled pineapple on the side, which we love.
 (Grill extra so you can make Pineapple Salsa later.)

 I like to think Jimmy would approve.